mira97ali/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Wrote a script that displays the 10 newest files in the current directory using "ls" with -t to order from most recent, --format to show only names, and head to limit results to 10

+13. Being unique is better than being perfect

+Wrote script that takes a list of words as input and prints only words that appear exactly once using "echo", "cat", "tr", "sort", and "uniq"